This post may contain affiliate links. Please read my disclaimer for more information.

 - Not many programmable options either.

-Timemore has created some of the best and lavish-looking manual grinders with exceptionally large handles for easy brewing.
+Timemore has created some of the best and lavish-looking manual grinders with substantial handles for easy brewing.
 Chestnut C2 is no less and equally serves many features.
 It’s a small hand grinder made of aluminum, stainless steel, and bits of plastic.

 The outer body of this coffee grinder has grids for easy gripping while grinding.
-Furthermore, the device is equipped with a horizontal handle with a plastic joystick for easier motion while grinding, a bean hopper that can hold 25 grams of coffee beans, a 25g ground container, and high-quality conical burrs.
+Furthermore, the device has a horizontal handle with a plastic joystick for more effortless motion while grinding, a bean hopper that can hold 25 grams of coffee beans, a 25g ground container, and high-quality conical burrs.

 This chestnut C2 is very small and easily portable.
 Perfect for camping.